braze-inc/braze-docs/_docs/_hidden/wip_partnerships/Friendbuy/partner.md

 <li>If you need assistance, open a <a href="https://www.braze.com/docs/braze_support/">support ticket</a>.</li>
 </ol>

-2. Confirm your API-Key.
+2. Confirm your API Key.
 In your Braze account, go to **Settings > API Keys**.
 A REST API key is required with every request to the Braze API.
-The API Key gives you access to your data for a workspace.
+When generating a new API key, be sure to select the *User Data* and *Email* permissions.

 3. Log into your [Friendbuy][3] account and go to **Developer Center > Integrations** tab > click on **Add integration** on the Braze integration card.